 This leads to the artist's obligation to communicate what is known about materials to a prospective buyer.
 Clarity about the temporal nature of alternative materials is critical if collectors or museums are buying your work.
 If you, as the artist, have any concerns, then it would be best to clearly state the situation every time your work is on display or available for sale.
 A declaration about this fact will protect your work and your reputation.

-Next posts in this series about Preservations, Conservation, & Experimentation with Alternate and Unproven Materias.
+The next posts in this series are about Preservations, Conservation, & Experimentation with Alternate and Unproven Materials.

 - Design for Repair

 - Photo documentation of temporal or alternative materials.

 Are there other issues that readers of ASK Harriete are wondering about?
 Email or comment.
 What am I missing?